Imminent Health Hazard – Voluntary Closure Decision Tree

 Frequently asked questions

-What should be included in the closure decision and reopen criteria?
+What channels should be included for the alert?

 Related templates